Clarkson1415/Youtube_To_mp3_or_mp4/README.md

 # Youtube to MP3/MP4 Converter

 because I am sick of downloading mp3 and mp4 files from annoying websites with ads.
-I made a python script and exe for yall to use
+I made a program for personal use.

 you can either download the standalone executable: [View main.exe](https://github.com/Clarkson1415/Youtube_To_mp3_or_mp4/blob/main/dist/Youtube_To_mp3_or_mp4.exe)